 Parking requirements in Carlsbad vary depending on housing type and anticipated parking needs (Table 10-36).
-The city's parking standards are the same as or lower than many communities in the San Diego region and therefore do not serve to constrain residential development.
+The city's parking standards are the same as or lower than many communities in the San Diego region and therefore do not constrain residential development in a way that is atypical for the region.
 Additionally, SB 1069 (2016) reduced parking requirements for ADU development, making it easier to build affordable units and State Density Bonus Law grants reduced parking standards for qualifying projects upon request of the developer.
-Furthermore, the city has a demonstrated history of making concessions (i.e. reduced parking requirements) in order to facilitate affordable housing development.
+Furthermore, the city has a demonstrated history of making concessions (i.e., reduced parking requirements) in order to facilitate affordable housing development.
 For example, in March 2016, the Planning Commission approved parking reductions, including elimination of the guest parking requirement, for a 64-unit affordable apartment project in Quarry Creek, now known as the Juniper at the Preserve.
 In January 2017, Windsor Pointe was approved by the Planning Commission.
 The project, a 50-unit affordable apartment building, received approval for a density increase as well as a reduction in the required parking.